This blog is my resignation from a job I’ve held my whole life.

 But the next day I asked one of them if he still loved me, even though I said no.

 Now, bear with me while I explain what all this has to do with this blog.

 I’m a writer.
 I’ve got a finished manuscript, another started, and am exploring the hair-raising process of getting published.
 I’ve always been a writer, since I was a child, but I’ve always tried to stifle it, hide it, ignore it and otherwise amputate the desire to do it from my life.

 Because I find I can’t write anything but the truth.

 My truth is unacceptable.

 The digital age has swept over us and people blog.
 I read lots of blogs.
 I’ve wanted to blog myself for a long time.

 Because everything I want to blog about will Fail To Please—someone.

-This is my first blog post.
+This is my first post.
 I’m still building the site.
 Feel free to explore and watch for new additions.
 Check back for weekly blogs.
 Please leave a comment.
 Let’s have a conversation.
 If you’re hateful or disrespectful or a spammer I will block you without apology.